kwohlfahrt/coherent-point-drift/README.md

 # Coherent Point Drift

-A python implementation of rigid and affine coherent point drift alignment.
+A python implementation of rigid and affine alignment using the [coherent point drift][cpd] algorithm.
 Includes brute-force search for rigid alignment in global rotation space.

 # Installation